 Aims & Scope

-More generally, the purpose of Studies is to advance the Midwestern History Association’s goal of offering a platform to scholars who want to participate more actively in the conversation surrounding the revival of Midwestern history.
-The design and format of Studies is consciously modeled on the original Mississippi Valley Historical Review, the journal launched by the Mississippi Valley Historical Association.
-The MVHA was first created in 1907 to give historians in the Midwest a voice in the American historical profession.
+More generally, the purpose of Studies is to advance the Midwestern History Association’s goal of offering a platform to those who want to participate more actively in the conversation surrounding the revival of Midwestern history.

 If you are interested in submitting a manuscript to Studies for consideration, contact Managing Editors Paul Putz at or Michael Skaggs at .